Latest Documentries

 Step by Step is a highly readable, timely collection of oral histories that shines a light on the pivotal role women played in East Timor’s struggle for independence and afterwards, inside and outside East Timor.
 I highly recommend it.

 Jen Hughes is a writer and filmmaker.
-Producer/Director of The Circle of Stones (2001), Time to go John and Black Bullion (2003) as well as producer and co–author of http://www.suaimediaspace.org/ She has had eleven years involvement with East Timor, assisting the youth of Suai and the Friends of Suai: http://www.suaimediaspace.org/friends-of-suai-port-phillip/ set up a media training group YoMaTre:. http://www.suaimediaspace.org/youth/
+Producer/Director of The Circle of Stones (2001), Time to go John and Black Bullion (2003) as well as producer and co–author of https://www.suaimediaspace.org/ She has had eleven years involvement with East Timor, assisting the youth of Suai and the Friends of Suai: https://www.suaimediaspace.org/friends-of-suai-port-phillip/ set up a media training group YoMaTre:. https://www.suaimediaspace.org/youth/

-July 28th, 2011 jen Posted in News, Timorese Autobiography | No Comments »
+July 28th, 2011 jen Posted in News, Timorese Autobiography | Comments Off on Step by Step: Women of East Timor, Stories of Resistance & Survival Review

 AddThis Social Bookmark Button